Library Genesis: Blocks

-Some Libgen URLs are blocked by a number of ISPs in the United Kingdom, but such DNS-based blocks are claimed to do little to deter access.
+Some LibGen URLs are blocked by a number of ISPs in the United Kingdom, but such DNS-based blocks are claimed to do little to deter access.
 It is also blocked by ISPs in France, Germany, Greece, Italy, Belgium (which redirects to the Belgian Federal Police blockpage), and Russia (in November 2018).
 On March 23, 2024, the Dutch pirate site blocklist has been reported to now include Anna's Archive and Library Genesis, based on a request by BREIN, a local anti-piracy group.

+AI training

+Claude

+Court documents unsealed in June 2025 suggested that Anthropic reportedly used LibGen resources to train its generative language AI models.
+The documents were part of a separate class action-lawsuit filed against Anthropic by writers Andrea Bartz, Charles Graeber and Kirk Wallace Johnson.

+In September 2025, Anthropic reached a settlement for $1.5 billion for knowingly using data from pirated sources.
+Among other pirated sources, Anthropic reportedly used LibGen resources to obtain at least 5 million books to use as training material.

-Alleged Meta AI training
+Meta AI

 Court documents unsealed in March 2025 suggested that Meta Platforms had used LibGen resources to train its generative language AI models.
 The documents were part of a class-action lawsuit filed against Meta by the novelists Richard Kadrey and Christopher Golden and comedian Sarah Silverman.

 Usage

 Until the end of 2014, Sci-Hub, which provides free access to millions of research papers and books, relied on LibGen as storage.
 Papers requested by users were requested from LibGen and served from there if available, otherwise they were fetched by other means and then stored on LibGen.

 In 2019 archivists and freedom of information activists launched a project to better seed and host LibGen's data dumps.
 The project's spokesperson and coordinator 'shrine' described the effort as a way for a "permanent library card for the world" and reported that the response has been "overwhelmingly positive from everyone".
-In 2020, the project launched a peer-to-peer digital library of content on Sci-Hub and Library Genesis using IPFS.
+In 2020, the project launched a peer-to-peer digital library of works from Sci-Hub and Library Genesis using IPFS.